JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 ![othernets before reroot](../assets/figures/fixednetworkoptim_othernets1.svg)

 Now imagine that our outgroup is taxon A.
-- best network: we would get a "RootMismatch" error if we tried to set the root on the external edge 9 to A, with `rootatnode!(netlist[1], "A")` (see the PhyloNetworks guide
+- best network: we would get a `RootMismatch` error if we tried to set the root on the external edge 9 to A, with `rootatnode!(netlist[1], "A")` (see the PhyloNetworks guide
   [Does the root conflict with the direction of a reticulation?](@extref)).